How is the plan being developed?

 A coordinated approach across government, industry, education and communities

-A Latrobe Valley and Gippsland Transition Plan Project Control Group has been established to provide strategic direction and authorisation for the transition plan.
+A Latrobe Valley and Gippsland Transition Plan Project Control Group has been established to provide strategic direction for the transition plan.

 The Project Control Group is supported by an Implementation Working Group.
 The Implementation Working Group provides expertise and advice on actions and assists with coordination and engagement with stakeholders to support development of the transition plan.